From the series: So You Want To Be A...

 Honest, specific, and genuinely illuminating, So You Want To Be A Voice Actor doesn’t talk down to young readers — it brings them all the way in.
 Because the child who wants to know what this work is really like deserves a real answer.

 For readers who feel the pull toward something that lives entirely in sound — where imagination is the only special effect and the voice is the only instrument that matters.
-For the kid who gives every character a different voice, every story a different sound, every room they walk into a running inner performance — and feels something shift.
+For the kid who gives every character a different voice, every story a different sound, every room they walk into a running inner performance — and feels right at home in the process.

 Every character who ever made you feel something began as silence — and then a voice actor opened their mouth.
 Maybe the next unforgettable voice is yours.